 The Grad CRC responded to some of the recommendations that were put forward in the Report of the Provostial Advisory Committee on Student Mental Health, including:

 3.3 Create programming for graduate students that will foster a greater sense of community within and across departments and faculties, and enhance support for graduate students in their interactions with their supervisors…

 3.7 Develop programming and training that supports faculty, graduate supervisors, and teaching assistants to create learning environments that encourage students to seek help without fear of judgment or repercussions.

-Contributing to a supportive graduate community…
+We helped to build a supportive graduate community.

-Reporting annually to the Partners.
+We reported annually to the Partners.

 Identifying trends and sharing back with the Partners is an important component of an effective conflict management system.
 Our year for data purposes was July to June, and each summer Heather put together a report that was sent to the partners for discussion.

 We were a confidential service, without files or records of individual interactions.

 When connecting with someone from the Grad CRC about ways to manage or resolve a specific conflict or concern, discussions were confidential, subject to exceptions set out in the Grad CRC Terms of Reference.
 In other words, we did not share information about a situation with anyone outside of Grad CRC staff.
 We did not keep files or records of conversations.
 The exceptions to confidentiality were: